Skip to content

 Authentication goes through a single Azure Resource Manager service connection using a service principal.
 The extension handles token acquisition for the Fabric API, Azure DevOps API, and Microsoft Graph API from that one connection — no variable groups, no manual token management.

-Environment-specific configuration uses CSV files with #{token}# placeholders that get substituted at deploy time.
-Workspace IDs, lakehouse connection strings, and environment-specific values are all resolved from a properties catalog built at runtime.
+Map Deployment uses CSV files and inline JSON with #{token}# placeholders for environment-specific configuration.
+Workspace IDs, lakehouse connection strings, and any other environment-specific values are substituted at deploy time from a properties catalog built as items are provisioned.

 Quick start